ThomasPGriffin/thomaspgriffin.github.io/index.md

 ---
 <div align="justify">

-<p>I am a Finance PhD Candidate in the LeBow College of Business at Drexel University.
-My research lies at the intersection of corporate finance and international trade.</p>
+<p>I am an Assistant Professor of Finance at Villanova University.
+I research issues in empirical corporate finance, with a particular interest in corporate governance and creditor control rights.
+My papers in this area study the evolution of creditor control rights over the past two decades and examine how creditors use these rights to influence corporate outcomes.</p>

-<p>I am interested in how globalization affects corporate investment and financing decisions.
-My job market paper shows that a tariff policy change that increased trade with China led to a decline in U.S. public listing rates and elevated industry concentration.
-My findings suggest that globalization contributed to recent trends in the U.S. equity market by disproportionately harming small firms. </p>
+<p>I am also interested in how globalization affects corporate investment and financing decisions.
+My research shows that a tariff policy change that increased trade with China led to a decline in U.S. public listing rates and elevated industry concentration.
+These findings suggest that trade liberalization contributed to recent trends in the U.S. equity market by disproportionately harming small firms. </p>

-<p>I am also broadly interested in corporate governance.
-My research in this area studies the evolution of creditor control rights over the past two decades and examines how creditors use these rights to influence corporate outcomes.</p>

-<p>My work has been presented at selective conferences, such as <i>WFA</i>, <i>FIRS</i>, and the <i>Texas A&M Young Scholars Finance Consortium</i>.
+<p>My work has been presented at selective conferences, such as <i>WFA</i>, <i>FIRS</i>, the <i>Washington University in St. Louis Corporate Finance Conference<i>, and the <i>Texas A&M Young Scholars Finance Consortium</i>.
 It also has been featured on <i>Columbia Law School’s Blue Sky Blog</i> and the <i>Harvard Law School Program on Corporate Governance and Financial Regulation</i>.</p>

-<p>I am excited to join Villanova University as an Assistant Professor of Finance in Fall 2019!</p>

 </div>
 ---